cofx22/blog/posts/where-to-put-json-web-tokens.md

 Simply adding the prefix `__Host-` to the name of the cookie that holds the CSRF token triggers browser behavior that mitigates this type of attack, at least for users of Chrome and Firefox.

+## Second addendum

+While copying the [original version of this blog post](https://www.kabisa.nl/tech/where-to-put-json-web-tokens-in-2019/) from Kabisa's Tech Blog, I first noticed a comment by Dmytro Lapshyn that triggered me to reconsider the conclusion of this post.
+It turns out that the following statement made above is not completely true:

+> "If you use secure, HTTP-only cookies, you don’t need to worry about XSS, however, because scripts don’t have access to the content of such cookies.
+There’s no way someone can abuse XSS and take your JWT to impersonate you."

+It's true that no one can use XSS to take your JWT from a secure, HTTP-only cookie and use it to impersonate you.